Written By

 “Today, I no longer jump through hoops in relation to my hair,” Amin said.
 “I wear it however I desire.”

-Challenges of Natural-Hair Bias in the Workplace
+Challenges of Natural Hair Bias in the Workplace

-A 2021 study named “The Natural Hair Bias in Job Recruitment” uncovered evidence of natural-hair bias against Black women in the workplace.
-The study was published in the journal Social Psychological and Personality Science.
+The 2021 Natural Hair Bias in Job Recruitment study uncovered evidence of natural hair bias against Black women in the workplace.

 Hairstyle bias may contribute to workplace discrimination graphic